 |Thickness||Cutting nozzle diameter||Oxygen pressure||Acetylene pressure||Preheat time||Cutting speed||Gas flow|

-Try cutting at the discarded corners of the steel plate, adjusting the cutting air line, and ensuring that the cutting section does not have the above-mentioned defects.
+Begin by cutting the discarded corners of the steel plate, adjusting the cutting air line, and ensuring that the cut section does not have any of the mentioned defects.

-Through sufficient preparation and a strictly formulated cutting process, the ultra-thick board cutting has achieved one-time success, the product cut quality and appearance have reached the process requirements, and qualified product parts are cut (see in Figure 10).
+With proper preparation and a well-defined cutting process, ultra-thick board cutting has consistently achieved success in a single attempt.
+The quality and appearance of the cut products meet the process requirements, resulting in the production of qualified parts (as shown in Figure 10).

-The production process of flame-cutting ultra-thick steel plates under the existing equipment has been opened, which laid technical support for the production of similar products.
+The production process for flame-cutting ultra-thick steel plates using the current equipment has been established, providing a technical foundation for the manufacture of similar products.